-What is Ultrasound level 2?
+What is level 2 ultrasound?

 Ultrasound Level 2 Scan is a comprehensive imaging test that helps to evaluate your baby’s overall development.
 It is done in the second trimester of pregnancy (13th- 27th week).

-Level 2 Ultrasound gives an in-depth information about your growing fetus including the size of developing organs, the position of the baby, amount of amniotic fluid, any deformity in the baby or any other condition.
+Level 2 Ultrasound gives in-depth information about your growing fetus including the size of developing organs, the position of the baby, amount of amniotic fluid, any deformity in the baby or any other condition.

 It gives prominent images of your fetal anatomy and development.
-Generally, it is recommended in the 20th week of mother’s pregnancy.
+Generally, it is recommended in the 20th week of the mother’s pregnancy.
 It is performed by professionals who help you to understand the real-time images of your fetus during the process.

-Why is an Ultrasound level 2 recommended?
+Why is ultrasound level 2 recommended?

-The Ultrasound level 2 is one of the most common tests recommended to a pregnant woman at her second phase of pregnancy.
+Ultrasound level 2 is one of the most common tests recommended to a pregnant woman at her second phase of pregnancy.
 Doctors suggest this scan to: